-For local businesses and national brands alike, location data can be a valuable marketing tool to help reach your target audience.
-By understanding where your consumers are located and adjusting your messaging appropriately, you can send them personalized, relevant content to help drive them further down the consumer funnel and drive them to your stores.
-Geofencing and geotargeting are two different digital marketing tactics that make this possible.
+Geotargeting and geofencing advertising are important to a marketing campaign for their use of location data.
+Geofencing ads address your target audience where they live, so to speak.
+For local businesses and national brands alike, understanding where your consumers are located and adjusting your messaging appropriately allows you to send them personalized, relevant content to help lead them further down the consumer funnel and drive them to your stores.
+Geofencing and geotargeting are two different digital programmatic marketing tactics that make this possible.

 While the terms geofencing and geotargeting sound similar, they should not be used interchangeably.
 Let’s break down the similarities and differences between them, and how each strategy can be used to find and convert more customers.